isaacnmm/pestpolicy-hugo2XX/content/posts/best-tick-shampoo-for-dogs/index.md

 ###  [2.
 Vets Best Advanced Natural Dog Shampoo](https://www.amazon.com/dp/B07F44G1LS/?tag=p-policy-20)

 Vets shampoo will readily kill ticks and alleviate irritation or itchiness resulting from these bites. - It contains powerful natural ingredients, skin soothers, and moisturizers. - D-limonene and tea tree oil are the main ingredients that kill and repel ticks.
-D-limonene is extracted from citrus and effectively kills ticks, including their eggs and larvae - to prevent [Lyme borreliosis in**dogs**](https: //www. sciencedirect.
+D-limonene is extracted from citrus and effectively kills ticks, including their eggs and larvae - to prevent [Lyme borreliosis in**dogs**](https://www.sciencedirect.

 com/science/article/abs/pii/S0195561610000987? via%3Dihub).